T – Tires and Wheels

 C – Chain and Drive Shaft Chassis

-- Chain: Inspect, adjust, and lubricate the chain as needed.
+The chain and chassis are the backbone of your ATATV’srivetrain.
+Regularly inspecting these parts helps prevent unexpected mechanical failures.- Chain: Inspect, adjust, and lubricate the chain as needed.
 Check for Slack or free play and ensure it meets the specifications outlined in your owner’s manual.
 A well-maintained chain ensures smooth power transfer from the engine to the wheels.

 - Drive Shaft: If your ATV uses a drive shaft instead of a chain, check for oil leaks and make sure the oil supply is topped up according to the manufacturer’s guidelines.